How to improve morale at work: 7 effective methods

 - Recognition and appreciation: Employees whose efforts are valued and appreciated are more engaged and motivated and thus have a higher morale.
 Employees who receive great recognition are 20 times more likely to be engaged, and among these employees, 72% say that their organization commonly recognizes performance on “little things.”

-- Growth and development opportunities: Offering employees with opportunities to develop new skills and advance their careers can keep them feeling challenged and engaged, increasing morale.
+- Growth and development opportunities: Offering employees opportunities to develop new skills and advance their careers can keep them feeling challenged and engaged, increasing morale.
 In fact, 80% of employees state that learning new skills would make them feel better about their jobs.

 How can positive employee morale boost your business?